-- Coats and outerwear are not permitted to be worn in classrooms at any time - No masks intended to disguise your identity can be worn - Sunglasses are not permitted on the face in the school building, including portables - Clothing should be modest and reflect a professional learning atmosphere - No exposed undergarments (including shorts worn under the pants) - No see thru materials - No chains, studs, dog collars - Approximate mid-thigh length for bottom garments (including slits) - Shoes must be worn at all times.
+- Coats and outerwear are not permitted to be worn in classrooms at any time unless permission is given - No masks intended to disguise your identity can be worn - Sunglasses are not permitted on the face in the school building, including portables - Clothing should be modest and reflect a professional learning atmosphere - No exposed undergarments (including shorts worn under the pants) - No see thru materials - No chains, studs, dog collars - Shoes must be worn at all times.
 Closed-toe shoes are required for, but not limited to, practical course components in Science, Technology, Food Science, Co-op and Physical Education - Students on sports teams must wear the uniform or other clothing; including new or clean indoor shoes required by their coach.

-Gymnasium and Spectator
+Gymnasium and Spectators